 Really Great And Safe School.
 When i was there my time was fun learning experience.
 I hope Ms. Kojayan Mr. Santoyo and & Mr.Walsh is there.
 My favorite teacher was Mr.Walsh because he diversified us into learning new things everyday. -William Bonilla

 Shirley Avenue Elementary School is a public elementary school in Los Angeles.
-The principal of Shirley Avenue Elementary School is Cecilia Riquelme, who can be contacted at email@example.com.
+The principal of Shirley Avenue Elementary School is Cecilia Riquelme and can be contacted at email@example.com.
 595 students go to Shirley Avenue Elementary School and are mostly Hispanic; Asian; and Black, non-Hispanic.
 30% of the Shirley Avenue Elementary School students are "limited in English proficiency."
 86% of the 595 students here are paying reduced lunch prices.
-The student to teacher ratio at Shirley Avenue Elementary School is 17:1.
+The ratio of students to teachers at Shirley Avenue Elementary School is 17:1.
 Kirk O' the Valley School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||86%||75%|

 i love the teachers i don't like the campus not safe at all no super vision there the kids get so many accident there my daughter came home bleeding so many time the school campus not clean out side the school like ice cream shop closing the way and if your mom dad aunt work there your child well be happy and the rest of the kids are forgetting im sorry to say that but that is the truth the only think make me keep my daughter there is her teacher she love her teacher we try to help so many time but no answer from no one there thank u